 - Less bandwidth spent on inventory management, more bandwidth spent on core business responsibilities

 - Sales and brand engagement increase because sales staff are educated by vendor representatives

 - There is more control over product displays, branding, and in-store organization

 - Just as salespeople get better with vendor expertise, vendors can count on more sales because of salespeople’s expertise

 - Carrying costs go down for you, too, because you’ll have a better understanding of your product’s demand.
 That’ll make it possible to purchase more strategically and streamline your own inventory.

 So, Those Are the Types of Inventory, Eh?

 Sure as heck are!
 What’s important to note about all these types of inventory is that they’re not mutually exclusive.
 Many businesses have almost all of these types of inventory simultaneously.
 And good inventory management is able to handle it all smoothly.

 That’s because smooth inventory management is all about consistent tracking and iterative decision making.
 If you establish a baseline in any type of inventory, you’re able to start measuring against it.
 That’s how businesses tweak their way to success.

-One way to get a head start is using an ecommerce platform that streamlines all your communication with suppliers and vendors.
+One way to get a head start is using an eCommerce platform that streamlines all your communication with suppliers and vendors.
 While also easily tracking inventory and smoothing out purchasing and invoicing.
-BlueCart does that for thousands of wholesalers across the country.
+BlueCart does that for thousands of wholesalers across the country with our robust online marketplace.
 Book a demo and we’ll show you exactly how we can help.